Community Dental Support

 19. Can a CDSP Participant receive services from more than one NGO dental clinic/dentist within a revolving period?

-No. A CDSP Participant can only receive subsidised services from the same dentist in the selected NGO dental clinic within a revolving period.
+No. A CDSP Participant can only receive subsidised services from the same NGO dental clinic within a revolving period, and preferably from the same dentist.

 20. Can an eligible person select an NGO dental clinic that is different from the one he/she used in the previous revolving period to receive services?